+(For Attestation Engagements of Government)

-(Date Transmitted)
+6/16/16 (Date Transmitted)

-David M. Hartt, CPA

-P.O.
-BOX 1332
+P.O Box 1332

-West Monroe, LA 71294 (Audit tors)
+Hert Monrae IA 21294

+In connection with your review of our financial statements as of idetal and for the year then ender

-In connection with your review of our financial statements as of [date] and for the required by Louisiana Revised Statute (R.S.)
-24:513 and the Louisiana Governments are following representations to you.
-We accept full responsibility for our following laws and regulations and the internal controls over compliance with sufficient with the following laws and regulations prior representations. mental Audit Guide, we compliance with the uch laws and regulations.
+In connection with your review of our financial statements as of fatej and for the year then ender required by Louisiana Revised Statute (R.S.)
+24:513 and the Louisiana Governmental Audit Guid make the following representations to you.
+We accept full responsibility for our compliance with the following laws and regulations and the internal controls over compliance with such laws and regulations are evaluated our compliance with the following laws and regulations prior to making these representations ie, we the ilations.

-These representations are based on the information available to us as of (date completion/representations). of
+These representations are based on the information available to us as of (date of $6/16/16$ completion/representations).

 Public Bid Law

 It is true that we have complied with the public bid law, R.S.
-Title 38:2211-2296 the regulations of the Division of Administration and the State Purchasing Office
+Title 38.2211-2296, and, where applied the regulations of the Division of Administration and the State Purchasing Office ıcable,

+Yes [/] No []

 Code of Ethics for Public Officials and Public Employees

-It is true that no employees or officials have accepted anything of value, whether loan, or promise, from anyone that would constitute a violation of R.S.
-42:1101-
+It is true that no employees or officials have accepted anything of value, whether in the form of a loan, or promise, from anyone that would constitute a violation of R.S.
+42:1101-1124.

+Yes [/] No [] •

-It is true that no member of the immediate family of any member of the governing executive of the governmental entity, has been employed by the governmental under circumstances that would constitute a violation of R.S.
-42:1119.
+It is true that no member of the immediate family of any member of the governing authority, or the executive of the governmental entity, has been employed by the governmental entity after April 1 under circumstances that would constitute a violation of R S. 42:1119. e chief , 1980,

-Dudantina res[V] NO[ ]
+Yes [✓] No []

 Budgeting

-We have complied with the state budgeting requirements of the Local Governm 39:1301-15), R.S.
+We have complied with the state budgeting requirements of the Local Government Budget Act (F 39:1301-15), R.S.
 39:33, or the budget requirements of R.S.
-39:1331-1342, as
+39:1331-1342, as applicable R.S.

+Yes [✓] No []]

 Accounting and Reporting

-All non-exempt governmental records are available as a public record and have three years, as required by R.S.
-44:1, 44:7, 44:31, and 44:36. ,
+All non-exempt governmental records are available as a public record and have been retained to three years, as required by R.S.
+44 1, 44 7, 44:31, and 44:36 r at least

-Yes [ ] No [ ✔
+Yes [✓] No []

 We have filed our annual financial statements in accordance with R.S.
-24:514, a applicable. and 33:463 where
+24:514, and 33:463 where applicable.)

-Yes [√] No [ ]
+Yes [1] No []]

-We have had our financial statements reviewed in accordance with R.S.
-24:513 Yes[ √ ]No[]
+We have had our financial statements reviewed in accordance with R S 24.513.
+Yes [√] No [] 1

 We have complied with R.S.
-24:513 A. (3) regarding disclosure of compensation benefits and other payments to the agency head, political subdivision head, or of
+24:513 A. (3) regarding disclosure of compensation, reimbursement benefits and other payments to the agency head, political subdivision head, or chief executive off 5.

-Yes[]No[]

-Meetings
+Yes [√] No [